testmunk/docs/rest.rst

 *****

 + ``testrunId`` (Required).
-+ ``userId`` (Optional): An email to this user will be sent after the testrun has been successfully created.
-Required if the email field is not set.
 + ``email`` (Optional): An email to this address will be sent after the testrun has been successfully executed.
 Required if the userId field is not set.
 Needs to be an email address of an existing testmunk user.

 .. code-block:: javascript